Energy and Environment

 Energy is the new boom industry in Cyprus and the country has already attracted worldwide attention and serious international investment, following the discovery of vast natural gas reserves in its Exclusive Economic Zone (EEZ).
 The biggest potential for foreign investment in Cyprus in the coming years will be the budding oil and gas sector and the island has begun developing strategies and ambitious plans to exploit its new-found hydrocarbon wealth.

 There is also increasing interest between Cyprus and its neighbours Lebanon and Israel to further cooperate in the energy field.
 Thanks to Cyprus’ strong business centre and secure and strategic geographical location, the island could provide an ideal base for LNG exports from the region.
-Cyprus and Israel are currently discussing the possibility of interim natural gas supply to Cyprus for electricity as well as an agreement to divert Israeli gas to use Cyprus’ planned LNG plant to pool the two countries’ gas resources for exports.
-In principle Tel Aviv is open to both ideas, however Israel must first reach a decision whether it will allow exports and any deal would also have to be approved by the energy companies with concessions in both Israeli and Cypriot prospects.
+Also several bidders, such as Israel and Qatar, have shown interest in providing Cyprus with an interim natural gas supply for electricity production until the island can start exploiting its own reserves domestically.

 In the meantime, as Cyprus looks forward to a day when its power plants can be run on the island’s own gas, rather than expensive imported liquid fuels, it is undertaking other initiatives to achieve its national energy and climate targets.
 The Renewable Energy Sources target is to supply 13% of the island’s energy by 2020: around 300MW of power will be generated by wind farms, 192MW will come from photovoltaic (PV) systems, 75MW from concentrated solar thermal plants and 17MW from biomass and biogas utilisation plants.
 The island is in a strong position to build on its already high use of solar energy.
 Around 92% of households are equipped with solar water heaters and 53% of hotels have large systems of this kind.
 Cyprus is by far the highest user per capita of solar water heaters in Europe.
 Already four large PV parks have been connected to the national grid, generating 1,000,000 kWh.